-Amenable Species: cattle, swine, sheep, goat, emu, ostrich, and rhea (a relative of the ostrich and emu).
+Amenable Species: cattle, swine, sheep, goat, emu, ostrich and rhea (a relative of the emu and ostrich).
 Amenable species are those that have historically been considered as products of the meat industry.

 USDA Non-Amenable Species: farm raised deer, elk, bison, water buffalo, antelope, and rabbit (these species are considered amenable under Minnesota regulations).